heig-vd-dai-course/heig-vd-dai-course/07-practical-work-1/COURSE_MATERIAL.md

 ## Objectives

-- Create a CLI to process files using the Java classes seen in class
+- Create a CLI to process files with Java IOs
-- Practice a Git workflow to work in a team
+- Practice Java, Maven and [picocli](https://picocli.info/)
-- Share common configurations (IDE + build tool)
+- Practice a Git workflow to share your work with your team

 ## Group composition